 Music, Dancing, Pubs, History, Castles, Culture, Cruises, Tastings, Breweries, Shopping, Spas & more!

 Clare, Cork, Dublin, Galway, Kerry, Kilkenny, Offaly & More!

-Check out Ireland 2022 on Facebook!
+Check out our previous Ireland tours on Facebook!

 This is a great value, fun filled all-inclusive tour, unique and much different than other tours of Ireland.
 We are staying in spectacular carefully selected "destination" hotels, in great locations.
 We are visiting best sights, some very famous, and many hidden gems and local favorites.
 Our trip agenda also leaves time for exploring the local community, visiting local sights, pubs and more.
 If you love the hotel and local town, you have the option to skip our tour agenda, enjoy our awesome hotels, and explore the local area yourself!

 Killarney is considered one of Ireland’s most charming, picturesque, and most welcoming town.
 Killarney remains one of the top tourist destinations for both Irish and international visitors.
 We will enjoy exploring the local town and all it has to offer!

 A well known favorite for many decades.
 The Castle was built in 1446 as a defensive fortress.
 The castle which stands today is in fact the keep of a much larger fortress.
 Kiss the famous Blarney Stone, high up on the Castle battlements and tradition holds that you'll be endowed with the gift of eloquence - “the gift of the gab” as the locals call it.